City Record Transfers

 It is the responsibility of the agency sending the records to have personnel on hand to shelve the transferred boxes.
 Contact us at firstname.lastname@example.org for a list of contractors if your employees cannot perform this task.

 Records transferred to the City Archives must be in approved record center boxes that cannot exceed 15” x 12” x 9 7/8” in dimension.
 Materials received in containers not compatible with Archives shelving, such as “banker’s boxes” or copy paper boxes, will not be accepted.

-Record center boxes may be purchased from Maryland Correctional Enterprises (formerly State Use Industries) at 410-540-5454 and ask for item no. 123139, “File and Record Storage Box.”
-DO NOT OVER-FILL BOXES when packing.
+Record center boxes may be purchased from Maryland Correctional Enterprises online or by calling 410-540-5454 and ask for item no. 123139, “File and Record Storage Box.”
+Do not overfill boxes when packing.
 Contact the BCA with questions at (410) 396-3884 or by e-mailing email@example.com.

 The boxes must be clearly marked with the following information: the box number, the department or agency name, retention schedule number, and the title of record.
 If the box contains folders or files that are identified by a name or number, place the name or number from the first and last folder/file on the front of the box.
 When the material within a box is contained in folders the box must contain an inventory list that identifies each folder.

 If a document or record that has been transferred to the City Archives is needed by an agency a request for said document is to be sent to firstname.lastname@example.org.
 The document will then be scanned and sent in a PDF format to the requesting agency.
 Fees may apply.